Make yourself at home in LUXE Pittsburgh’s design showroom

 Brent Hugus doesn’t care much for trends.
-In fact, when it comes to high-end kitchen and bath design, the LUXE Pittsburgh co-founder prefers to let his clients hold the reins.
+When it comes to high-end kitchen and bath design, the LUXE Pittsburgh co-founder prefers that his clients weigh in as much as possible.
 “We try to set everything up so that we never tell the customer ‘no,’” he says.
-“So, if you want a white vanity with mirrored faces and a 62 ¼-inch-wide double-bowl sink, you know … whatever it is that you want, we can make it happen.”
+“If you want a white vanity with mirrored faces and a 62 1/4-inch-wide double-bowl sink … we can make it happen.”

-“That’s why we started this company,” Hugus adds.
-“To focus on these brands, and not the commodity products that you see everywhere from the big-box stores.”
+“That’s why we started this company,” Hugus says.
+“To focus on these [independent] brands, and not the commodity products that you see everywhere from the big-box stores.”

 Unlike some larger corporations, LUXE Pittsburgh welcomes customized orders.
 Hugus recalls a recent project in which, at completion, “75 percent of the kitchen was made out of stone.”
 For LUXE’s six-person design team, the request was a first; the challenge was met with unwavering energy all the same.

 For homeowners seeking any single or multi-room redesign, Hugus suggests scheduling a private home consultation to gauge how different design components will look in your space.
 He also encourages attendance at LUXE’s live cooking demonstrations in the East Liberty showroom.

 “We’re not just a kitchen and bath showroom.
 We’re way more than that,” he says.